Ornate hawk-eagle: Dietary habits

 The ornate hawk-eagle is a powerful predator that readily varies its prey selection among two main prey groups.
 Largely the most significant prey for the species are medium to large sized birds.
 The other main prey type are a variety of small to medium-sized mammals.
 On occasion, reptiles may form a seldom part of the diet.
 This species largely forages inside forests, often perch-hunting.
 This entails short flights from tree to tree at mid-story heights while foraging or still-hunting from inconspicuous vantage points near the center of a dense canopy.
-Upon prey detection, they swoop to grasp the prey on the ground or in trees or engage in tail chases among trees.Lyon, B., & Kuhnigk, A. (1985).
-Observations on nesting ornate hawk-eagles in Guatemala.
-Wilson Bulletin, 97(2), 141-147.
-The agility imparted by its relative small and broad wings and longish tail and talent for tail-chases in enclosed woods and thickets are why this and similar eagles are referred to as “hawk-eagles”, in reference to similar hunting styles in the “true hawks” (i.e., the members of the Accipiter genus).
+Upon prey detection, they swoop to grasp the prey on the ground or in trees or engage in tail chases among trees.
+The agility imparted by its relative small and broad wings and longish tail and talent for tail-chases in enclosed woods and thickets are why this and similar eagles are referred to as "hawk-eagles", in reference to similar hunting styles in the "true hawks" (i.e., the members of the Accipiter and Astur genera).

-In size, tail length and hunting style, the ornate hawk-eagle in particular is quite similar to the largest races of the largest Accipiter species, the northern goshawk (Accipiter gentilis).Acosta-Chaves, V., Granados, F., & Araya, D. (2012).
-Predation of Long-tailed Silky Flycatcher (Ptilogonys caudatus) by Ornate Hawk-Eagle (Spizaetus ornatus) in a cloud forest of Costa Rica.
-Revista Brasileira de Ornitologia, 20(4), 451-452.
-Most witnessed tail-chases by this species have involved chasing various gamebirds, with about equal accounts of successful and unsuccessful pursuits.Friedmann, H., & Foster, D. S. (1950).
-A contribution to the ornithology of northeastern Venezuela.
-Proceedings of the United States National Museum.
+In size, tail length and hunting style, the ornate hawk-eagle in particular is quite similar to the largest races of the larger Astur species (formerly Accipiter), the Eurasian goshawk (Astur gentilis).
+Most witnessed tail-chases by this species have involved chasing various gamebirds, with about equal accounts of successful and unsuccessful pursuits.
 In Guatemala, most attacks were launched when the hawk-eagle was 20 m from its quarry, with all successful attacks on prey on ground or low bushes and were from perches at 20 m high or lower in the trees.
 In Manú National Park, Peru, most observed attacks were untaken within about 50 m of the prey and prey was attacked mostly on the ground, although they also captured rails from shallow water (in one case losing a gallinule rail to a nearby caiman before the hawk-eagle could carry its prey away).